anassss10/Customer_behavior_analysis/README.md

 This project demonstrates a complete end-to-end data analytics workflow, covering data loading, cleaning, analysis, querying, and visualization.
 The goal is to transform raw data into meaningful insights using Python, SQL, and Power BI.

-The project is designed to be simple, clear, and recruiter-friendly, making it suitable for academic submissions and portfolio showcasing.

 **Tools & Technologies Used**